 Seminar focusing on selected topics in African-American and literature of African diaspora, including works from the Caribbean, South America, Europe and other locations where blacks dispersed from Africa.
 Some topics may give consideration to forms of expression other than literature.
-Prerequisite: Sophomore status or consent.
+Prerequisite: ENG 105 with a grade of C or higher.
 Offered fall of odd-numbered years.